stackforge/tripleo-ansible/README.rst

  * ssh_timeout - This value, defaulted to 900 [seconds], is the maximum
    amount of time that the post-rebuild ssh connection test will wait for before proceeding.
- * pre_hook_command - This, when set to a command, such as /bin/date, will
-   execute that command before starting any jobs.
- * post_hook_command - Similar to the pre_hook_command variable, when
-   defined, will execute upon the completion of the upgrade job.
- * previous_upgrade_failed_restart_mysql - This option enables logic to restart
-   MySQL in the event it is not running on the controllerMgmt node, likely from a failed upgrade.